margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The lone bird feathering her wings above the water.
 The big lone bird standing on the grass nea rhte farm holding her poise.
 The lone bird skating on ice.
+The shadow of the lone bird in/on the grass.

 Stamina, Graceful, Strong, Loving, Sturdy, At peace, Confident, Aware, Poised, Balanced, Determined, Free, Landing